-The first wheeled cart that could be called a "shopping cart" was invented by Sylvan Nathan Goldman (1898-1984), in 1936.
-However, whether he actually invented the telescoping deign that we know today, is open to debate.
+The first wheeled cart that could be called a “shopping cart” was invented by Sylvan Nathan Goldman (1898-1984), in 1936.
+However, whether he actually invented the telescoping design that we know today, is open to debate.
 The real inventor may have been Orla E. Watson.

 Goldman was a grocery store owner with a chain of self-service grocery stores.
 In those days, customers had to carry around baskets in which to place their items, so they could only buy as much as they could carry in a small basket.
 This meant that they couldn’t buy more than 10 to 15 items per visit, even if they wanted to buy more.
 The grocery store made less money, and the customer had to shop more often.

 Early Life of Sylvan N. Goldman, Shopping Cart Inventor

 Goldman was born in Oklahoma in 1898, where his parents owned a general store.
 The family moved to Tulsa when he was 15, where Goldman soon began working at his uncle’s wholesale grocery and product business, located in Sapulpa.

 A few years later, in 1917, Goldman enlisted in the army and fought in World War I. After the war, in 1919, he went into business with his brother and uncle and opened a wholesale grocery service in Cisco, Texas.
 This business failed, and Goldman moved to California and found work as a clerk.

 He later returned to Tulsa, Oklahoma and in 1926 opened a chain of grocery stores with his brother, which they called Sun Stores.
 The stores were a great success and the brothers sold the chain to Skaggs-Safeway three years later.
 Unfortunately, much of the money they made from the sale was lost in the stock market crash of 1929.
 The brothers didn’t give up, and they still loved the grocery business.